uohzxela/ex_format/README.md

 ExFormat formats Elixir source code according to a standard set of rules based on the [elixir-style-guide](https://github.com/lexmag/elixir-style-guide).
 It tries its best to accommodate the user's intent by preserving intended layout and syntax.
 The documentation is available [online](https://hexdocs.pm/ex_format/0.1.0/api-reference.html).

-Note: ExFormat is in alpha, hence the formatted output style is still in flux.
+Note: ExFormat is a prototype.
+For a production-ready version, please have a look at the [latest code formatter](https://github.com/whatyouhide/code_formatter) that's under development by the Elixir core team.

 ## Requirements